 I mean, you need to test them out right?

-I made hot chicken and pancake tacos a little while ago.
+A while ago I made hot chicken and pancake tacos.
 It was a take on Nashville hot chicken.
 And, it was the first time I even thought about pancake tacos.
 But it’s not the last time I’m thinking about them, which you can obviously see.